The first printed folio map of North America and the most iconic American chart of the 16th century.

 By the late 16th century, the French had already claimed large swathes along the eastern seaboard.
 Their influence is evidenced by the label’ NOVA FRANCIA’, written in the largest font on the map.
 Internal trade networks were widespread and well-developed in French Canada, especially the trade in furs.
 Most of the goods accumulated in this great wilderness were subsequently carried to a network of waterways before being transported by river to a large Iroquois settlement located on an island where the rivers run into St. Lawrence Bay.
 Regarding trade, infrastructure, and defense, this settlement, labeled ‘Hochalaga’ on the map, held an ideal position in the landscape.

 De Jode’s naming and depiction of Hochalaga with a pictorial settlement follows earlier reports by Jean Jacques Cartier, who visited there in 1535.
-Between then and the publication of our map in 1593, dispersement, epidemics of European diseases, and intertribal wars had a devastating impact on the population there, which dwindled precipitously over the course of the 16th century.
-By De Jode’s time, the settlement had not yet been entirely usurped by the French, as is indicated in the use of its original name, but by 1603 the original site had been abandoned altogether.
+Between then and the publication of our map in 1593, displacement, epidemics of European diseases, and intertribal wars devastated the population there, dwindling precipitously over the 16th century.
+By De Jode’s time, the settlement had not yet been entirely usurped by the French, as is indicated in the use of its original name, but by 1603, the original site had been abandoned altogether.
 Within seven years, the French established a new trading station on the island, which they named Montreal.
-During the 17th and especially the 18th century, Montreal became the major hub for the Canadian fur trade.
+During the 17th and especially the 18th century, Montreal became the central hub for the Canadian fur trade.

 Lake Conibas